 Almost everywhere!
 They come with us to class, to the store, to restaurants, and sometimes work.
 However, there are some places we can't take the pups, such as science labs, loud concerts, OSU football games, certain hospitals, and commercial kitchens.
 In some situations, the dogs may be exposed to stimulation such as a rowdy crowds or loud noises that are unsafe for them, and in others, they may not be allowed due to sanitation or health reasons.

-(Picture: Some of our members attended an OSU baseball game!)
+Image: Some of our members attending an OSU baseball game

 How long do you have the dogs for?